 S for Separation Anxiety: Positive Behaviour Support

-Whether it’s the first day of childcare, preschool, kindergarten, school or even going back to school after a long break, being left with a new babysitter or going on a playdate it’s natural for children and teenagers to experience some degree of fear, worry and unease as they need to transition to another environment with different activities and people.
-For most children the fear, worry and unease fades away after a few days or a couple of weeks and they manage to settle into the new environments smoothly.
+Whether it’s the first day of childcare, preschool, kindergarten, returning to school after a long break, being left with a new babysitter, or going on a playdate it’s natural for children and teenagers to experience some degree of fear, worry, and unease as they transition to another environment with different activities and people.
+For most children, the fear, worry, and unease fades away after a few days or a couple of weeks, and they manage to settle into the new environments smoothly.
 However, for others the separation anxiety that accompanies the transition persists consistently for four weeks or longer.Buy on Amazon

-Based on the evidence-based approach of Positive Behaviour Support (PBS), S for Separation Anxiety is a step-by-step guide that will help you develop a comprehensive PBS plan for childcare, preschool, kindergarten or school setting step-by-step:
+Based on the evidence-based approach of Positive Behaviour Support (PBS), S for Separation Anxiety is a step-by-step guide that will help you develop a step-by-step comprehensive PBS plan for childcare, preschool, kindergarten, or school setting.
+You will learn how to do the following:

-ASSESS: How to identify the reasons contributing to separation anxiety,
+- ASSESS: Identify the reasons contributing to separation anxiety,

-MANAGE: How to respond when the child has difficulty separating, and
+- MANAGE: Respond appropriately when the child has difficulty separating, and

-Use the practical tools (checklists, forms and strategies) provided to develop comprehensive PBS plans that can be used to support children of all ages consistently in all settings.
-This invaluable resource is useful for parents, caregivers, educators in childcare, early childhood, primary and secondary schools, disability, mental health, allied health and supervisory professionals.Download Accompanying Forms Resource
+Use the practical tools (checklists, forms, and strategies) provided to develop comprehensive PBS plans that can be used to support children of all ages consistently in all settings.
+This invaluable resource is useful for parents, caregivers, childcare educators, primary and secondary educators, supervisory, allied health professionals, and mental health professionals.Download Accompanying Forms Resource